jcardonamde/Project-ProfilePage/README.md

 # Project-ProfilePage
 This activity is an exercise done as evidence of the Full Stack Bootcamp with Coding Dojo.
 Here I use concepts of flex box, positioning with CSS and HTML5 structure.
+Visit https://jcardonamde.github.io/Project-ProfilePage/